bernie-skipole/indi-mr/README.md

 ## Installation

-Server dependencies depend on which functions you will be calling upon, but may include; a redis server (For debian systems; apt-get install redis-server), and indiserver with drivers (apt-get install indi-bin).
+You may need a number of required packages installing on your machine, depending on which functions you will be calling upon, these may include; a redis server (For debian systems; apt-get install redis-server), and indiserver with drivers (apt-get install indi-bin).
 If you are using the MQTT functions you will also need an MQTT server on your network (apt-get install mosquitto).

-For debian systems you may need apt-get install python3-pip, and then use whichever variation of the pip command required by your environment, one example being:
+For debian systems you may need apt-get install python3-pip.

+Then install indi-mr with:

 > python3 -m pip install indi-mr